 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used by the City are described in Note 1 to the financial statements.
-The City changed accounting policies during 2019 related to accounting for fiduciary activities (GASB 84).
+No new accounting policies were adopted and the application of existing policies were not changed during the year ended December 31, 2020.
 We noted no transactions entered into by the City during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the financial statements in the proper period.